smartemission/smartemission/docs/platform/data.rst

 Below each of these sensor values are elaborated.
-All conversions are implemented in using two Python scripts, used in the Refiner ETL:
+All conversions are implemented in using two Python scripts, called from the Refiner ETL:

 * `sensordefs.py <https://github.com/Geonovum/smartemission/blob/master/etl/sensordefs.py>`_ definitions of sensors
 * `sensorconverters.py <https://github.com/Geonovum/smartemission/blob/master/etl/sensorconverters.py>`_ converter routines